haihanyin/springbootexamples/questions/03-data-management/ReadMe.md

 ??
 [Does Spring's JdbcTemplate close the connection after query timeout?](https://stackoverflow.com/questions/20419785/does-springs-jdbctemplate-close-the-connection-after-query-timeout)

 ## How does the JdbcTemplate support generic queries?
-How does it return objects and lists/maps of objects?
+How does it return objects and lists/maps of objects? !!

 ## What is a transaction?
 What is the difference between a local and a global transaction?
-Local transaction is resource specific, like database instance, jms instance.
+Indipendently executed logic unit for data read and write.
+ACID (atomic, consistent, isolated, durable) Local transaction is resource specific, like database instance, jms instance.
 Global transaction crosses resources.